 Best for: Those with decent credit who can qualify for a personal loan

-While bad credit won’t get you the best rates and terms for a personal loan, you still might qualify for one.
-Keep in mind that if your interest rate isn’t lower with a personal loan, it’s not worth consolidating your credit card debt this way.
+Keep in mind that if your interest rate isn’t lower with a personal loan, it’s probably not worth consolidating your credit card debt this way.

 Lowering your credit card interest rate can save you money

 Not making on-time payments every month could derail your credit score and inhibit your ability to get a credit card or a loan in the future.
-Getting the lowest possible interest rate you can sets you up for success and will help you continue to build a strong credit history.
+Getting the lowest possible interest rate can set you up for success and will help you continue to build a strong credit history.